gilescope/gilescope.github.io/_posts/2018-01-11-Next-for_Rust.md

 			- HashMaps
 			- generic types
 		- Use the Debug trait as a generic print mechanism.
+	- When an unwind happens we need to be able to break there.
 	- We need to get the lldb repl working with Rust.

 And of course we need the above in Windows and OSX as well as Linux.